Texashokies/Roosterteeth_Webarchiver/README.md

 The exclude JSON array is the list of urls to not archive, if encountered.

-After a run an output.json will be created that can be provided in a --urls argument to continue the run.
+The completed and failed JSON arrays only show on tool generated output JSONs that can be reused.

-There is an additional completed JSON array with all the urls that were archived.
-When using output.json the completed urls will also be skipped.
+The completed array is a list of urls that were successfully archived.
+The URLs in the array will not be archived.

+The failed array is a list of urls that failed to archive (encountered an error or were archiving on shutdown).
+The URLS in the array will be archived.

 ## depth
 How deep should the archiver go.
 Pages on the RT site contain links to other relevant pages.
 Community users follow and